 History of this Congregation: Our church can trace its roots to the very first church established in Lynn in 1629.
 Learn about the nearly 300 years of history of this congregation.

 History of Unitarian Universalism: Our faith tradition is actually the merger of two faith traditions that occurred in 1961.
 However, Unitarianism and Universalism goes back to the very early days of Christianity and played a key role in the founding of this country.

 Anyone in interested in helping to preserve, organize, and make available pertinent materials relating to our church is welcome to the meetings.

 Faith Development Ministry Team

-Our Faith Development Ministry Team works with the Director of Community Life and Learning to fulfill the mission of Lifespan Religious Education.
-This includes Sunday programming for children and youth, Our Whole Lives (OWL) sexuality education for youth grades 7-9, and classes for adults.
+Our Faith Development Ministry Team works with the Minister of Community Life and Learning to fulfill the mission of Lifespan Religious Education.
+This includes Sunday programming for children and youth, Our Whole Lives (OWL) sexuality education, and classes for adults.
 The team also coordinates special events designed to support and connect families throughout the year.

 Lifespan Religious Education is rooted in our Unitarian Universalist tradition that respects the individual conscience of each participant and seeks to provide support and resources for the discovery, emergence and cultivation of the individual and collective spiritual journey.

 An important principle of Unitarian Universalism is “respect for the interdependent web of all existence of which we are a part.”
 Because of this principle our church organized a ministry team to discuss how we as a church might better follow this principle both as an organization as well as in our individual lives.